raspberrypilearning/sense-hat-random-sparkles/README.md

 See more information on checking you have these packages installed, and how to install them, on the [software installation](software.md) page.

-If you do not have a Sense HAT, you could create the project in a web browser using the [Sense HAT emulator](https://trinket.io/sense-hat).

 ## Licence